Superalgos/Superalgos/README.md

 > **IMPORTANT:**
 >
 > Please note that the development compatible docker image is not the standard meathod to install Superalgos for contributing.
-If you are new to contributing, or are not an expereinced developer, it is recommended that you follow the steps for a standard techincal installation.
+If you are new to contributing, or are not an experienced developer, it is recommended that you follow the steps for a standard technical installation.

 #### Pros and Cons of Docker Installations